 The mixtape was, originally, what its name means: a mix of existing songs, recorded on a tape.
-It was a byproduct of the audiocassette, this revolutionary format invented by Philips in 1962, so popular in the 70's and 80's, that it would be a direct competitor to the major recording formats in these decades: first the vinyl record, and then the CD, or Compact Disc.
+It was a byproduct of the audiocassette, a revolutionary format created by Philips in 1962, so popular in the 70's and 80's, that it would be a direct competitor to the major recording formats in these decades: first the vinyl record, and then the CD, or Compact Disc.

 The first benefit of the audiocassette, was its flexibility.
-It was small enough, indeed, to be carried in a pocket, or in a car glove box.
+It was small enough, indeed, to be carried in a pocket, or in the glove box of a car.
 Thanks to it, and to the adequate equipment, music became more mobile.
-It could be heard in new places: in automobiles, or in the streets, after Sony created the Walkman, in 1979, or with huge boom boxes, or ghetto blasters, soon to be icons of the emerging hip-hop culture.
+It could be heard in new places: in automobiles, or in the streets, after Sony created the Walkman, in 1979, or with huge boom boxes, with those ghetto blasters that would be iconic of hip-hop's beginnings.

 Thanks to these, people could record pretty much anything.
 They could duplicate commercial records – the 90-minute cassettes was perfectly well designed for this, a full album could be copied on each side.
 But they could also immortalize their own creations.
 The potential of cassettes was high, despite a few limitations, like a painful hiss, and the ineluctable sound degradation after multiple copies.

-Because it was handy, because it was easy to use it, or to send it by mail, and because it was cheap, the audiocassette became a favorite of multiple underground music scenes.
+Because it was handy, because it was easy to use it, or to send it by mail, and because it was cheap, the audiocassette became a favorite in multiple underground music scenes.
 Most notably, it was closely related to the emergence of independent labels, and to the do-it-yourself mindset of one of the key musical genres of these days: punk rock.
-While 60's / 70's psychedelic and progressive rock was the child of the vinyl album, punk music would be the companion of a large cassette culture, celebrated by Sonic Youth's Thurston Moore in a book named after it.
+While 60's / 70's psychedelic and progressive rock was the child of the vinyl album, punk music would be associated with a large cassette culture, celebrated by Sonic Youth's Thurston Moore in a book named after it.

 By the late 70"s and early 80's, actually, in the post-punk UK and US, a few indie labels would specialize into cassettes.
 A few bands, also, would use them to release compilations, live recordings, promotional tracks, or even regular albums, predating what rappers would do with mixtapes, decades later.
 This phenomenon got so large, that influential music magazines, like the UK's NME, would dedicate full columns to reviewing cassettes.